White-Raven/PowerEdge-IPMItools/README.md

 Only one SOL session can be active at a time.
 <details>
 <summary>
-<i>[CLICK ME] Here the cheatsheet of what you can use as various escape sequences within a SOL session: </i>
+<b>[CLICK ME] Here the cheatsheet of what you can use as various escape sequences within a SOL session: </b>
 </summary>
 <p>